rzig/weaklang/README.md

 ```
 a repeating = [1, 2] sa [4]; # [1, 2, 1, 2];
 ```
-To find the shape, or dimensions, of an array, you can use the `s` operator:
+To find the shape, or dimensions, of an nd-array, you can use the `s` operator:
 ```
 a zeroes = [0] sa [2, 2];
 p s zeroes; # prints [2, 2]